 Primer combines Google’s knowledge with insights and expertise from leaders in the business and marketing industries, as well as other experts.
 Then we “Primerize” their insights to deliver them in the most accessible way possible.

 Codecademy is a free, interactive online education site for learning to code.
-The site offers lessons in a wide range of coding subjects, including Java, SQL, HTML & CSS, Git and more.
-While the site isn’t intended for coding experts, it’s a great starting place for people who need an introduction to and basic understanding of coding.
+The site offers lessons in various coding subjects, including Java, SQL, HTML & CSS, Git, and more.
+While the site isn’t intended for coding experts, it’s a great starting place for people who need an introduction to and a basic understanding of coding.

-In other words, it’s a great resource for an aspiring entrepreneur who may need to be able to hold an intelligent conversation with their future programmers and engineers.
+In other words, it’s a great resource for aspiring entrepreneurs who may need to be able to hold an intelligent conversation with their future programmers and engineers.